9hafidz6/main1/docs/DeveloperGuide.md

-#### 2.9 RecipeCommand Component
+#### 2.9 dishesCommand Component

-The RecipeCommand class is used as an abstract class for other classes, its method `execute` is also declared as an abstract method that is used by the following classes
+The dishesCommand class is used as an abstract class for other classes, its method `execute` is also declared as an abstract method that is used by the following classes

 - AddDishCommand
 - AddIngredient